Jupyter Notebook Slideshows on RStudio Connect (side-by-side)

 If you use RStudio Connect at your organization, hopefully you already know how to publish different types of content built with the R programming language and package ecosystem.
 Recently, RStudio Connect has started supporting python-based content as well, including assets you've built in R that leverage reticulate, as well as static and source-code backed Jupyter Notebooks.
 Learn more here.

-Now that RStudio Server Pro 1.2.5 has support for launching and managing RStudio and Jupyter sessions side-by-side, I wanted to create a series of posts where I explore some mini-projects that showcase data science communication workflows within an integrated toolchain.
+Now that RStudio Workbench 1.2.5 has support for launching and managing RStudio and Jupyter sessions side-by-side, I wanted to create a series of posts where I explore some mini-projects that showcase data science communication workflows within an integrated toolchain.
 This is the first post in my RStudio + Jupyter - Side by Side series.

 If you're familiar with Jupyter Notebooks, you've likely seen or encountered the slideshow cell toolbar extension before: